Presentations for cusped arithmetic hyperbolic lattices: Horosphere intersections

 When we apply Macbeath's theorem we argue that the images under $\Gamma$ of the horoball $B_u$ based at $\infty$ at a certain height $u>0$ cover $X$, or equivalently cover the horosphere $H_u=\partial B_u$.
 The following result allows us to control the traces on $H_u$ of these images in terms of Cygan spheres depending only on arithmetic data.
+It involves \emph{Ford isometric spheres}, whose definition we first recall.